CuriousnTT/FlowScript/README.md

 ```

 ### Reactive Functions
-FlowScript introduces two patterns for creating reactive functions: The effect-pattern, and the 'rel'-pattern.
+ViScript introduces two patterns for creating reactive functions: The effect-pattern, and the 'rel'-pattern.

 #### The effect-pattern
 Based on React's useEffect and Vue's watchEffect, the effect pattern interacts with variables in the same scope.
 It executes immediately where it is defined, and again if any reactive variable it accesses changes.
-To make a FlowScript effect function, you define a function in any way you like ('const' will also work!), but:
+To make a ViScript effect function, you define a function in any way you like ('const' will also work!), but:
 1. It must not take any arguments.
 2. It must not specify any return.
 3. It must not be exported.